klepas/fuckyouimaplatypus-site/index.md

   - Intercepting and analysing network communications
   - A simple CTF challenge

+: David & Michael manage the Trustwave SpiderLabs team across Asia-Pacific, and enjoy hacking mobile apps and embedded devices.
+Strong preference for flat ducks.
-Attendee requirements: basic knowledge of Linux and Java is presumed.
+: Attendee requirements: basic knowledge of Linux and Java is presumed.
 A laptop with appropriate tools installed beforehand is required

 Badge Soldering (Whole Day - Come and Go @ Chillout Area) : By idont